hammerjs/hammer-time/README.md

 The `touch-action` css property is part of the Pointer Events spec [http://www.w3.org/TR/pointerevents/#the-touch-action-css-property](http://www.w3.org/TR/pointerevents/#the-touch-action-css-property)

 Unfourtanitly not all common browsers support touch action yet ( [caniuse](http://caniuse.com/#feat=css-touch-action) ) so hammer-time works by partially polyfills this property.
-The only supported value is `none` or `auto`
+The only supported value is `none`, `manipulation`, or `auto`

 ### Advantages...